Corruption in Nigeria: History and cases

 The rise of public administration and the discovery of oil and natural gas are two major events believed to have led to the sustained increase in the incidence of corrupt practices in the country.

 The government has made efforts to minimize corruption through the enactment of laws and the enforcement of integrity systems, but with little success.

-Greed, ostentatious lifestyle, customs, and people’s attitudes are believed to have led to corruption.
+Greed, ostentatious lifestyle, customs, and people's attitudes are believed to have led to corruption.
 Another root cause is tribalism.
 Friends and kinsmen seeking favor from officials can impose strains on the ethical disposition of the official as these kinsmen see government officials as holding avenues for their survival and gain.

-Several interrelated factors contribute to the persistence of corruption in Nigeria.
-Structural weaknesses in governance—such as limited checks and balances, poorly enforced laws, and weak judicial systems—enable corrupt practices to flourish (Smith, 2007).
-Inadequate remuneration for public officials, combined with a lack of oversight, creates incentives for rent-seeking and embezzlement (Akanbi, 2017).

-Additionally, deeply entrenched patronage networks and nepotism often override merit-based appointments, especially in the civil service and public procurement processes (Transparency International, 2022).
-Tribal affiliations and ethnic loyalties can further undermine institutional integrity by prioritizing group interests over national accountability.

-Economic factors also play a significant role.
-High unemployment and widespread poverty increase the vulnerability of citizens to bribery and extortion (Uzochukwu, 2015).
-In a system where the rule of law is selectively applied, powerful elites are rarely held accountable, reinforcing a culture of impunity (Amundsen, 1999).

-These combined dynamics create an enabling environment where corruption is normalized, systemic, and self-perpetuating.

 Pre-Independence and the First Republic

 Corruption, though prevalent, was kept at manageable levels during the First Republic.
 However, the cases of corruption during the period were sometimes clouded by political infighting.